hashintel/hash/packages/engine/README.md

 ## Building and Testing

-### Dependencies
-> **WIP** - This section is a work-in-progress.
-It is planned to specify what dependencies are purely needed for _using_ the engine vs. those needed for development on this repository.
+Depending on your needs, different dependencies are required.

-Building this project requires the following:
+Building this project requires the following.

+### Required dependencies
 * The Rust Compiler
   * We recommend installing and using rustup, following the [instructions on the Rust-Lang website](https://www.rust-lang.org/tools/install)
   * hEngine runs on the Nightly toolchain.
 The version is managed by the [rust-toolchain.toml](./rust-toolchain.toml) file.
 To verify, run `rustup show` from the [engine](.) directory.
 * CMake [3.X.X >= 3.21.2]
   * CMake installation guidance from the [CMake page](https://cmake.org/install/) or if on MacOS through [brew](https://brew.sh/)
-* Python [3.7.x]
-  * Python installation guidance from [their website](https://www.python.org/downloads/)
-* Flatbuffers [2.0.0]
-  * Flatbuffers installation guidance from [their website](https://google.github.io/flatbuffers/flatbuffers_guide_building.html)
-    * It's necessary to match the version (2.0.0) with the Rust crate, so build (or otherwise acquire a compiled flatc binary of) the commit associated with the [2.0.0 release](https://github.com/google/flatbuffers/releases/tag/v2.0.0)
-      * One way of checking out the right commit is running the following from within the flatbuffers repository:

-        ```shell
-        latestTag=$(git describe --tags `git rev-list --tags --max-count=1`)
-        git checkout $latestTag
-        ```
+* a C++ compiler, pkg-config, openssl development files (see [Possible Dependencies and Debugging](#possible-dependencies-and-debugging))
-* For now, you need a pre-compiled libv8_monolith.a accessible under the `$V8_PATH` environment variable
+* For now, you need a pre-compiled _libv8_monolith.a_ accessible under the `$V8_PATH` environment variable
   * The following will produce the necessary files under `~/.v8/vendor` by downloading a precompiled library from a Ruby Gem.
 The `<URL TO GEM>` should be the link to the relevant gem on the [rubyjs/libv8 releases page](https://github.com/rubyjs/libv8/releases/tag/v8.4.255.0)
     ```shell
     mkdir -p ~/.v8/tmp # Create the .v8 directory and a tmp folder